-Professor Fok is the assistant professor at the School of Biomedical Sciences, CUHK
+Professor Fok is the Associate Professor at the School of Biomedical Sciences, CUHK

 “The unique college system of CUHK provides a nurturing environment for whole-person development.
 At Woo Sing, students and staffs inspire and engage with each other.
 The close interaction enables pastoral care for our students.
 We serve to support students in defining and accomplishing their goals, developing a heart of gratitude, a resilient mindset, as well as a passion for community.
 All these elements are buoyed by a positive culture climate and a good student-staff relationship.
 We encourage students to engage in college life at all levels, from participation, organisation to management.
 These steps build up creativity and leadership that empower our students to infinite possibilities.
 The college experience and the quality built last for a lifetime and prepare our students to achieve their place at the highest levels.
 We wish our students to have a fruitful and enriching college life, and to have a sense of pride for their transformation at Woo Sing.”

-Professor Chui is the assistant professor at the Department of Educational Psychology, CUHK
+Professor Chui is the Associate Professor at the Department of Educational Psychology, CUHK

 “Attending university is a unique experience of personal discovery.
 Such discoveries may be made in terms of career aspirations, leisure interests, values, and life priorities.
 You will also meet people who think and live in ways that are very similar, or very different, from you.
 By creating a positive and caring atmosphere, the Dean of Students Office at the College hopes to foster students’ ability to appreciate diverse perspectives and increase their sense of belonging.
 We also hope that the College motto: Wisdom, Humanity, Integrity, and Harmony will provide guidance as students pursue their academic and personal interests at the University.”